KellyJDavis/Andrews-Curtis/README.md

 If it successfully proves __P__ is [trivial](http://en.wikipedia.org/wiki/Trivial_group), it prints out the proof including all [Andrews-Curtis moves](http://www.jstor.org/stable/2033843).
 If it can not prove __P__ is [trivial](http://en.wikipedia.org/wiki/Trivial_group), it simply prints __P__, the original balanced [presentation](http://en.wikipedia.org/wiki/Presentation_of_a_group), indicating it is a counterexample to the [Andrews-Curtis Conjecture](http://www.jstor.org/stable/2033843).

-## Table of Contents

-* Quick Start
-* Introduction
-* Installing
-  * Checking Dependencies
-  * Building Executable
-* Running the Executable
-  * Running on a Single Node
-  * Running on a Cluster of Nodes
-* Where to get help
-* Contribution guidelines
-* Contributor list
-* Credits, Inspiration, and Alternatives

 ## Quick Start

 ### Checking Dependencies